Want to win more new clients? Put some extra effort into your marketing agency's SEO proposals!

 5. Project Timeline

 Break each of your proposed solutions down into specific, measurable milestones.
-That way, the client will be able to keep tabs on your progress, even if it takes a while for traffic and other metrics to improve.
+That way, the client will be able to keep tabs on your progress, even if it takes a while for traffic and other SEO metrics to improve.

-Some clients expect a lot of work done upfront immediately.
+Some clients expect a lot of work to be done upfront immediately.
 Setting a realistic timeline will save a lot of headaches down the road and help you avoid having to end a client relationship.

 6. Investment